 Within the regular admission PhD application, applicants must select "yes" to the "Are you interested in being considered for the Pre-Doctoral Fellowship Initiative?" question.

-Note: Your answer to this question will have no impact on the admission process for the department to which you are applying and does not finalize enrollment in the pre-doctoral fellowship program.
+Note: Your answer to these questions will have no impact on the admission process for the department to which you are applying and does not finalize enrollment in the pre-doctoral fellowship program.

-- Specific departments are participating in this program, therefore only those department applications will include the pre-doctoral fellowship initiative question.
+Specific departments are participating in this program, therefore only those departmental applications will include the pre-doctoral fellowship initiative question.